rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/dynamic-map-server.md

 	roslaunch dynamic_map_server map_server.launch
 	```

-	Ensure you always execute *roslaunch* command to explicitly start the
+	Ensure you always execute the *roslaunch* command to explicitly start the
 	[ROS Master](http://wiki.ros.org/Master) instead of running the *rosrun*
 	command, because the ROS Master will fail to start on _rosrun_, and
 	eventually, the deployment will fail as well.